 E.g. Williamson (2016).
-Some might reject desideratum (i): one might be skeptical that there is a distinctive kind of metaphysical possibility as opposed to other kinds of possibilities, and hold instead a monistic view with only one single modal primitive.
-We will see that much of the controversy here at stake depends precisely on how one cashes out metaphysical modality.
+Some might reject desideratum (i): one might be skeptical that there is a distinctive kind of metaphysical possibility as opposed to other kinds of possibilities, and hold instead a monistic view with only one kind of modality.
 However, even modal monists usually acknowledge at least a minimal distinction between two notions of modality—indeed, the 2D framework rests on this distinction.
 I take it that the skeptical reader will grant (i) under such a minimal understanding.
 At any rate, she should grant it as a dialectical point: for this distinction is shared by both Chalmers and the Kripkeans.

 A distinction between trivial vs. non-trivial essentialist import of Kripke’s a posteriori necessities has become standard (probably after Salmon, 1981: 82-87).
 While cases involving identities between rigid designators may only entail a commitment to the trivial essential property of self-identity, the cases of theoretical identifications, as well as those involving origin essentialism, may reveal a commitment to substantive, non-trivial essential properties.
 Here I discuss examples of both types.